itshoro/PWA-Demo/README.md

 ```
 I call this after the `activate` event is fired, as it notifies me that an older version of the service worker should no longer be running.

+###### Updating the ServiceWorker
+I stated earlier that we can update the ServiceWorker by calling the `update()` method.
+However this wasn't the case for me.
+I saw that a new ServiceWorker was actually being installed, however it never got activated.
+I noticed, that you have to completely change the URL once (go to google and come back for example) after that the new ServiceWorker is activated with the old one being discarded.

 #### manifest.webmanifest
 ###### File Extension
 The Google Developer still only list a `manifest.json` file as a requirement for a PWA.
 However when looking at the [W3C specification](https://w3c.github.io/manifest/#media-type-registration) they also allow a `.webmanifest` file extension.
 While the content of both files is the same I think it would be better to use the later extension, as I think that they could potentially drop the json extension when PWAs become more widespread.
 Though I also imagine that browsers will keep the support for json manifests, if that should ever happen.